altomator/Image_Retrieval/README.md

 3. Finally import the classification in the metadata files.
 Mind to set the classification source as a parameter:
 >perl toolbox.pl -importDF IN_md dnn

-Note: to have consistent bounding boxes, mind to keep the same size factor in $factIIIF
+Note: to have consistent bounding boxes, mind to keep the same size factor in $factIIIF.

 ![faces](http://www.euklides.fr/blog/altomator/Image_Retrieval/faces.png)

 An object_detection.py script performs in a similar way to make content classification, thanks to a GoogLeNet network (see this [post](https://www.pyimagesearch.com/2017/08/21/deep-learning-with-opencv/) for details).
 It can handle a dozen of classes (person, boat, aeroplane...):